Resources and Supports

-The Maritime Provinces of Nova Scotia, New Brunswick and Prince Edward are beautiful provinces with picturesque rural villages and bustling urban centres.
-For newcomers, successful community integration depends on how well a community meets each families needs.
+The Maritime Provinces of Nova Scotia and Prince Edward are beautiful provinces with picturesque rural villages and bustling urban centres.
+For newcomers, successful community integration depends on how well a community meets each family's needs.
 Immigrant settlement agencies can help by providing information about housing, banking, schools, taxes and much, much more!

 Prince Edward Island